 During these events, you will:

-- See our 7 optical telescopes and, weather permitting, view interesting objects in the sky both looking through the telescopes and using powerful CCD imaging cameras.
+- See some of our 7 optical telescopes and, weather permitting, view interesting objects in the sky both looking through the telescopes and using powerful CCD imaging cameras.

 - Meet the researchers, post-graduate and undergraduate students from the University's Science and Technology Research Institute.

 - See expert demonstrations.